 The Botanical Gardens are located at the south end of City Park, a vast green space about a 10-minute drive from the French Quarter.

-My favorite area was the Historic Train Garden, which features working model trains in an outdoor garden setting.
+My favorite area was the Historic Train Garden, which features working model trains in an outdoor garden.

 Open 10 am – 5 pm, daily.
 Adult admission is $8.

-See also: Whitney Plantation: Tour of an American Slavery Museum
+See also: Whitney Plantation: An American Slavery Museum

 Live Music

-New Orleans is widely considered the birthplace of jazz, which began to develop around the turn of the 20th century.
+New Orleans is widely considered the birthplace of jazz, which developed around the turn of the 20th century.

 Frenchmen Street

-Frenchmen Street, which lies just beyond the northern edge of the French Quarter, is lined with music clubs.
+Frenchmen Street, which lies just beyond the French Quarter's northern edge, is lined with music clubs.

 Walk around and window shop until you find one you like, then head inside.
 Some venues charge a cover, although you may be able to avoid it if you arrive early.